kathrynr22/be-F4N/README.md

 #### Responds with

-- an array of skill objects, each of which should have the following properties:
+- an array of skill objects, ordered by `skill_id` each of which should have the following properties:
   - `skill_id`
   - `skill_name`